rshmie/InkHeart/README.md

 A convenient helper script is provided to automate the entire build and launch process.

+1. Start the Application:
-1. Execute the starter script:
+   Run the starter script from the project root
    ```sh
       ./start-inkHeart.sh
    ```